s1yoshid/Moon/links/index.md

 title: Annotated Links
 comments: false
 ---

-Welcome!
-My name is Shuusei Yoshida and I'm currently a fourth-year computer engineering at UCSD.
-First and foremost, I love to build and deconstruct things.
-Whether it be a computer or a pen, I have the utmost curiosity for how they work.
-My current interest is in hardware design and more specifically CPU design.
-I made this personal website mostly so that you can get to know all about me, what I'm currently doing, and what I've done so far at UCSD.
-Hope you enjoy!

 ## UCSD Affiliated Sites
 **IEEE UCSD Home Page**
 UCSD is home to the San Diego IEEE organization which provides many opportunities to students at UCSD and in the larger STEM community.
 I had the opportunity to participate in the organization over a few quarters and taught me many things outside of classes.
 I had the chance to work on a project in a team during a quarter and meet many people who were very passionate about engineering.